-Mr. Carr was the Democratic nominee for US Senate in 1994 from Michigan.
-He returned to private practice to stress policy advocacy with a focus on improving government’s response rate to the rapidly changing technology environment.
-He has served clients in three areas: international business in commercial relations, public relations, and private equity consulting.
-His clients have included General Motors, Bridge-stone/Firestone, United Airlines, Aljomaih Group (Saudi Arabia), The Intelligent Transportation Society of America, WMJT-DTV (Puerto Rico), St. Louis University, STMicroelectronics, and Overstock.com.
+He returned to private practice to serve clients in three areas: international business in commercial relations, public relations, and private equity consulting.
+His clients have included General Motors, Bridgestone/Firestone, United Airlines, Aljomaih Group (Saudi Arabia), The Intelligent Transportation Society of America, WMJT-DTV (Puerto Rico), St. Louis University, STMicroelectronics, and Overstock.com.

-Mr. Carr serves on the boards of directors of the United States Association of Former Members of Congress and the Supporters of a Civil Society in Russia, Inc. He is also a member on the Advisory Board of WHYHunger.org and the Economic Innovation Institute.
-He is a frequent, guest lecturer at numerous colleges and universities in the US, Canada and the UK.
-He was a Senior Fellow at UCLA’s Luskin School of Public Affairs.
+Mr. Carr is a Director on the Board of the United States Association of Former Members of Congress and the Supporters of a Civil Society in Russia, Inc. He is also a member on the Advisory Board of WHYHunger.org and the Economic Innovation Institute.
 His international activities have included election monitoring and advising parliamentary bodies and members in the developing nations.

 Mr. Carr is currently an Adjunct Professor at George Washington University’s Graduate School of Political Management where he teaches Ethics in Congress.
 He is also adjunct faculty at Brookings Institution Executive Education, training Brookings Legislative Fellows and giving presentations regarding federal budgeting, authorization and appropriations processes.